Sbozzolo/kuibit/README.md

 ``` bash
    cd PostCactus && pip3 install --user .
 ```
-For development, it is convenient to use `pip3 install -e . --user`, so that modifying the files will have a direct effect on the library (otherwise it has to be installed after every edit).

 If they are not already available, `pip` will install the following packages:
 - `numpy`